docknetwork/crypto/README.md

 `cargo build` or `cargo build --release`

-By default, it uses standard library and rayon
+By default, it uses standard library and [rayon](https://github.com/rayon-rs/rayon) for parallelization

+To build with standard library but without parallelization, use `cargo build --no-default-features --features=std`

 For [no_std] support, build as `cargo build --no-default-features`